11 Keyword Research Tips that Skyrockets Your SEO to the Next Level

 I can’t emphasize enough the importance of doing competitive analysis.
 The reason why is that it will give you a good idea of the keywords that your competitors are targeting.
 And it will also give you insights into their content strategy—what type of content they produce, what pages they rank for, and how users are finding them.

-To do competitive analysis, start by looking at your competitor’s website.
+To do a competitive analysis, start by looking at your competitor’s website.
 Take a look at their blog posts and see what keywords they are targeting.
 You can also use tools like Ahrefs or SEMRush to see what keywords they are ranking for.

 While competitive analysis is usually tedious work, it’s very rewarding.
 Especially if you have zero experience in doing keyword research and are completely baffled by the process, checking up on your competitors will help provide directions.